 On the road between Redding and the California Coast, sits a once-thriving and now picturesque gold rush ghost town nestled in the hills along the Trinity River.
-A century and a half ago, Shasta was the biggest city in the area.
-Now, all that remains are the ruins of a stable, a house, a general merchandise store, post office, a feed store and a beer brewery.

 Six miles west of Redding a row of old, half-ruined, brick buildings remind passing motorists that Shasta City, the lusty “Queen City” of California’s northern mining district, once stood on this site.
 These ruins and some of the nearby roads, cottages, and cemeteries are all silent but eloquent vestiges of the intense activity that was centered here during the California gold rush.

 Iron shutters still swing on massive, old, iron hinges before the doors and windows of grass-filled, roofless buildings that once were crowded with merchandise, and alive with the human sounds of business, trade, and social endeavor.

 Whispers of the past are heard when visitors stroll through the brick ruins at Shasta State Historic Park.
 The brick buildings are the decayed remnants of a once thriving gold rush shopping district.

 Hotels, barbershops, bookstores, meat markets, and stables occupied the mile long stretch of hollowed buildings.
 The boomtown prospered for over 40 years from 1850-1890.
 Shasta was for its time, the largest settlement in Shasta County and the surrounding area.